-Preschool Program: (31 months to 5 years) - Licensed for 24 children Ratio: 1 teacher to 8 children 20% mixed age grouping ie can accept upto five children under 31 months in the room
+Preschool Program: (30 months to 5 years) - Licensed for 24 children Ratio: 1 teacher to 8 children

 As your child settles in the room, he/she will be free to express emotion, imagination, confidence and personality begins to shine.
 Staff carefully observe each child's development and provide activities based on their interest to expand their skills in different learning areas.
 A lot of social development occurs and children are given opportunities to problem solve in a respectful way using their words.
 We provide an environment that expands the child's all round development.
 At this age, children learn by doing and observing.
 By offering a variety of learning experiences your child will gain knowledge of basic shapes, colors, numbers and expand their knowledge about things around them.
 The children are exposed on a daily basis to a variety of activities based on their interests that enhance their learning.
 A lot of attention is paid to hand eye co-ordination, strengthening of pincer grip and small muscles.
 A variety of activities are provided based on their interests and that are age appropriate that strengthens muscle development.
 We instill in the children the grass roots of learning and encourage them to achieve independence in dressing themselves, tying their shoe lace, feeding themselves and self help in hygiene.
 We encourage the children to feel good about themselves and develop a positive self image.
 The children are free to express themselves in a positive way.
 They develop their cognitive skills.